Yes, we still have room for a few more campers. But register soon before we run out of room!

 Afternoon extended care from 3-5:30 Mon.-Tues. and Fri., 4:00-5:30 on Wed. (long day on Wed. means extended care begins at 4:00 — overnight on Thurs. night means no afternoon extended care on Thurs.).

 The older campers took a field trip to Pescadero State Beach today — lots of photos below.
 For the younger campers, Kris left her phone behind so we don’t have any photos yet — if I get some, I will post them later.

 The National Weather Service station at Los Altos recorded 103 degrees today, our second day of triple-digit heat (102 on Monday).
 Our amazing campers and junior counselors handled the heat well, proving that you can have fun outdoors even in extreme weather conditions.
-I got so wrapped up in our activities with the older groups […]

 Here are some photos of the Sea Otters, our youngest group, from the first day of camp: